thd-research/calf-rl-mobile-robot/README.md

 ## Parking position error

-Here is the comparison of the successfully parking frequency of proposed controllers.
-Overall, CALF is totally successfull in parking at the goal, and 17 of 20 runs of SARSA-m could reach the goal while PPO needs a condition of stopping at the target area to meet the goal.
+Here is a comparison of the successful parking frequency of the proposed controllers.
+Overall, CALF is entirely successful in parking at the target, and 17 out of 20 SARSA-m runs could reach the target, while PPO needs a stop condition in the target zone to meet the target.

 <div align="center">
 <img src="media/combined_hist_top_20_of_all_controllers_distance_from_goal.svg" width="359"/> <img src="media/combined_hist_selected_top_10_of_all_controllers_distance_from_goal.svg" width="353"/>